 The library's online information literacy courses teach basic research skills to students in English 24/98B and English 100 classes.
 Students first read through online lessons and perform practice exercises.

 After studying the tutorial, students take an online exam through Laulima, the University of Hawaiʻi's online course system.
 Students who are required to take an exam will automatically have the exam module in their Laulima account.

 The questions are multiple choice, and some of the questions on the English 100 exam involve performing actual searches in the library's online catalog and research databases to find the correct answer.

-Exam results are reported to instructors.
 Individual instructors have their own policies on how your score affects your course grade.
 Instructors also set their own deadlines for passing the exam.